Our Tutorial for A in Cursive

 How to Write Cursive Letter A

-Writing the cursive letter a is something that takes practice.
-There is a technique to properly writing the letter “a” in a way where you will be able to repeat it time and again with muscle memory.
+Writing a cursive A is something that takes practice.
+There is a technique to properly writing an a in cursive in a way where you will be able to repeat it time and again with muscle memory.

 Begin your capital, or upper case, A by starting at the top of a line on paper.
 You’ll use a capital A in cursive when you’re beginning a new sentence, or writing a proper noun that begins with a.

 As your pen or pencil touches paper, move in a backward curve, almost like drawing a vertical oval, until you reach the bottom of the page.

 Next, continuing this slanted oval, begin your pen back to your original mark, touching where you began.
 It’s important that your line go from oval to more straight toward the end of the letter.